Meerownymous/ZiZZi/readme.md

 2. BriX can only express string content.
 ZiZZi can format typed content, also raw bytes and streams.

+3. With ZiZZi, you can form real objects (Alpha).

 ```csharp
 var menu =